UTA-HEP-Computing/Documentation/utadl/README.md

-utadl is a cli tool to help get new users started with using torque, checking free nodes, and creating ssh keys.
+utadl is a general cli tool for use on the UTA HEP DL cluster.
+Created to help users getting familiar

-Created to be used on linux cluster
+For use on the UTA HEP DL cluster.

 ---------